Auroradsy/CycleFlow/README.md

-`train_host.py` is here because it is the *host initialisation*, not because it is a baseline for comparison: `check_init.sh` needs its checkpoint to show that MMCLAST-cg starts out identical to it.
+`train_host.py` is here because it is the *host initialisation*, not because it is a baseline for comparison: `check_init.sh` needs its checkpoint to show that CycleFlow starts out identical to it.

 ## Configs